 Again with the pretty nice art but just not the best ending, but I still liked the story more that the last two marvel ones.
 T’Challa gets knocked out way too many times oh my god 😭 this one is interesting and has a lot more story going for it, with some actual backstory for the Yautja themselves who are coming to Wakanda to look for vibranium.
 The Yautja is a runt and outcast, and wants to both prove himself as the superior brother as well as to get revenge.
 His design is also very cool!
 One of the most unique Yautja designs I've seen so far!

 Not as brutal as the Spider-Man one and all the characters like T’Challa, Shuri etc are all nice to follow.
-Wish it got a bit more time to continue on but I understand it’s a miniseries, it also had a somewhat rushed/ unfinished ending just like the spiderman one, but at least it was still primarily focused on black panther and shuri and not some random enemy of theirs lol.
+Wish it got a bit more time to continue on but I understand it’s a miniseries, it also had a somewhat rushed/ unfinished ending just like the spiderman one, but at least it was still primarily focused on Black Panther and Shuri and not some random enemy of theirs lol.

-8: Predator VS Batman II
+9: Predator VS Batman II

 Back